secureCodeBox/secureCodeBox/scanners/angularjs-csti-scanner/docs/README.ArtifactHub.md

 For more information visit the projects [GitHub site][acstis-github].

 ## Deployment
-The angularjs-csti-scanner `scanType` can be deployed via helm:
+The angularjs-csti-scanner chart can be deployed via helm:

 ```bash
 # Install HelmChart (use -n to configure another namespace)